chrishenry/octopress/source/_posts/2015-12-17-volunteering-at-hour-of-code.markdown

 It was amazing seeing students taking an interest in technology and coding.
 Many of them had already completed the [Hour of Code](https://hourofcode.com/us) projects.
-Others were tinkering with the projects still, seeing what they could add.
-I spent some time critiquing and reviewing work they done in Mrs. Ramirez's Web Design class.
+Others were still tinkering, seeing what they could add and change.
+I spent some time critiquing and reviewing work they had done in Mrs. Ramirez's Web Design class.
 The students had all created functional portfolio sites, complete with content, small bits of javascript, and even Flash games.